stackbit-projects/limon-data-5d628/content/pages/index.md

     title: Latest Posts
 seo:
   title: Competitive Intelligence for the New World | LimonData
-  description: >-
-    Gain insights on your market thanks to the data we collect on your competitors
+  description: 'Gain actionable insights on your market thanks to '
   extra:
     - name: 'og:type'
       value: website